 It all starts with keeping an organized and CONSISTENT schedule.
 Don’t deviate from this schedule.
 Set either a time of day, or days of the week where appropriate to perform certain tasks, from updating your product descriptions to reposting listings, answering emails, and finally processing orders.
 You will find that not only will this give you more free time but it will help you in your overall performance as a shopkeeper.

 5. Use Care When Handling Prints

-If shipping prints yourself it is a good practice to wear white cotton lint free gloves when handling them regardless if it a giclee, canvas or even cards.
+If shipping prints yourself it is a good practice to wear white cotton lint-free gloves when handling them regardless if it is a giclee, canvas, or even cards.
 One place you can get these (as well as shipping supplies) is Uline.com.
-Even gloves can leave finger prints that can be noticeable under certain lighting conditions on some type of prints, but it will help eliminate the chances of the natural oils of your skin having a negative impact.
+Even gloves can leave fingerprints that can be noticeable under certain lighting conditions on some types of prints, but it will help eliminate the chances of the natural oils of your skin having a negative impact.

 It’s also a good idea to have some canned air with which you can give a quick blast over the print to remove loose dust particles.
 Dealing with dust particles on giclee prints is a common challenge.
 Thanks to static electricity sometimes canned air won’t be enough.
 This makes it very hard to differentiate it between a small needlepoint size spec that you might think is a defect where the ink has flaked away.
 Never fear, a trick of the trade is to have a good assortment of colored sharpie markers at hand where you can gently and very lightly dab at those spots.
 It takes a little practice but if it is dust, the sharpie will pick it up.
 If it is a small needle point size ship, the sharpie will cover it up.